top of page

 4. To enable bands to receive constructive criticism from qualified adjudicators.

-5. To select the official SCBDA Upper State, Lower State, and State Champions in each of the 5 school classifications.
+5. To select the official SCBDA State Champions in each of the 6 school classifications.

 6. To provide the most prestigious recognition possible for outstanding achievement in the marching band idiom.